muzamal-478/medicare-online-pharmacy/README.md

 ## Live Demo

-Your website will be live at `https://yourusername.github.io/medicare-online-pharmacy/` within a few minutes.
+Your website will be live at [ Live Demo ](https://muzamal-478.github.io/medicare-online-pharmacy/) within a few minutes.

 ## How to Run Locally